Back roads. Byways. Scenic highways. Arizona is chock full of them. Here are five of our favorites.

 The closest town to Monument Valley is Kayenta, a cluster of gas stations, motels and restaurants at the junction of Hwys 160 and 163.
 Like Monument Valley, Kayenta is part of the sprawling Navajo Reservation, at 27,000 sq miles the country’s largest reservation, which spills across state lines into Utah and New Mexico.
 Hwy 163 leads to Monument Valley and the 17-mile loop around it.

-The Monument Valley loop ($5) is a dusty, bumpy dirt road that winds beneath the sandstone formations, most named for the objects or animals they resemble, from the Mittens to Elephant Butte.
-Budget about an hour and a half for the drive.
+The Monument Valley Scenic Drive ($20) is a dusty, bumpy dirt road that winds beneath the sandstone formations, most named for the objects or animals they resemble, from the Mittens to Elephant Butte.
+Budget about two hours for the drive.

 Patagonia-Sonoita Scenic Rd: for the birds (and wine)